cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

       where open State M
 ```

-Predicate for a global state asserting that parties of the voting committee for
-a the current voting round have voted.
-This is needed as a condition when
-transitioning from one voting round to another.
+Furthermore, there is a predicate for the global state asserting that parties of the voting committee for a the current voting round have voted.
+This is needed as a prerequisite for transitioning from one voting round to another.

 ```agda
     RequiredVotes : State → Set